 As we know, the war on cannabis was started in the 1930s by a law enforcement clown named Henry Anslinger who contrived a hysterical fear of “weed-crazed” Mexicanos and black jazz musicians to sell cannabis prohibition to feckless politicians.

 The drug war continues to be used disproportionately against people of color.
-In March 2020, Breonna Taylor, a beloved EMT in Lousiville, Kentucky, was gunned down in her own bed by undercover cops who kicked her door down with guns drawn, executing a drug war search warrant…because Taylor’s ex-boyfriend, an alleged drug dealer she has no contact with, once had a package delivered to her house.
+In March 2020, Breonna Taylor, a beloved EMT in Louisville, Kentucky, was gunned down in her own bed by undercover cops who kicked her door down with guns drawn, executing a drug war search warrant…because Taylor’s ex-boyfriend, an alleged drug dealer she no longer had any contact with, once had a package delivered to her house.

 No drugs were found.
 Taylor is dead.
 The police officers who killed her were not arrested or fired.
 They were merely reassigned to desk jobs.

-The police had a culture war reason to prey on cannabis users and growers in the 1960s and 70s when cannabis use was correlated and associated with being progressive Left, anti-war, hippie, anti-capitalist, libertarian, survivalist, LBBTQ, radical environmentalist or some other anti-establishment counterculture.
+Police culture is racist, but it also has other serious problems.
+For example, the police wage “culture wars” against groups who are trying to change society.
+They used marijuana laws to prey on cannabis users and growers in the 1960s and 70s when cannabis use was associated with being progressive Left, anti-war, hippie, anti-capitalist, libertarian, survivalist, LBBTQ, radical environmentalist and other anti-establishment views or lifestyles.